 There’s a sign on the site where the Mall used to be saying that there is a Lowes coming soon.
 I’m not sure how they’re going to find people to staff the store.
 They still don’t have a grocery store open in New Orleans East.
 There are some people moving back, but they need stores near them that can provide the necessities.
 These stores need people that can provide work for them.
 It’s a cruel circle.

 My parents would still be living in Mississippi if hadn’t been for Katrina.
 Or I mean my Mom would now.
 They only moved after the storm, when they came back to find their car patios in their front yard.
 I think the storm really scared my Mom, she was in a rush to move.
-Which has been a blessing and a curse.
+Which has been a blessing and a curse?
 I miss not having her near here, more so now, since my Dad died.
 And when he was sick it was hard.
-But it is also good, because that is where all her family save for me and my brother is.
-There are a lot more family up there to give her support than either my brother or I could by ourselves.
+But it is also good because that is where all her family saves for me and my brother is.
+There is a lot more family up there to give her support than either my brother or I could by ourselves.

-The ineptness of post Katrina is pretty much history now and I’m not going to belabor that point any farther.
+The ineptness of post-Katrina is pretty much history now and I’m not going to belabor that point any further.

 All this goes into the fact that I believe if New Orleans has another Katrina, or one even stronger, than the city may not come back.
 Or at least not the city as it is.
 I can see the government trying to make the best of a bad spot and doing something with the city.